 For the training to be of maximum benefit it should take place shortly after the arrival of the volunteer.

-For volunteers doing less than 2 months' service, the National Agency may offer shorter and tailor-made on-arrival training, or may exceptionally exempt volunteers from the National Agency/SALTO-organised on-arrival training.
-In the latter case, the Host or Coordinating Organisation is to organise the training in line with these minimum quality standards, although possibly with a shorter duration.
+For volunteers doing less than 2 months' service, the Receiving or Coordinating Organisation is to organise training in line with these minimum quality standards, although possibly with a shorter duration.